atinuke03/LITA_HR_Data/README.md

 This was achieved by creating a conditional column.
 It can also be achieved using Question & Answer visual.
 Q & A helps to answer question in a natural language.
 The result showed 237 employees have left the organization.

 ### Total Number of Current Employee
 This was acheived by calculating the sum of current employee count and using a card visual to view on the dashboard.
+The result reported that 1233 employees are currently available in the organization.

 ### Attrition Rate
 Conditional column was used to create Attrition count on the HR table.
-This was further calculated using measures as Attrition rate = Sum of Attrition count / Sum of Employee count
+This was further calculated using measures as Attrition rate = Sum of Attrition count / Sum of Employee count.
+The result showed 16% Attrition rate.

 ### Average Age
 This was calculated using measures to create Average age and a card visual to view on the dashboard.
+The result showed the average age of employees to be 37.

 ### Sum of Attrition Count by Department
 The sum of Attrition count by department was checked using a donut chart.
 Legend was used for department while values was used for the sum of attrition count.